rmaraqa/incident-response-and-systems/supplemental-work/supplemental-work/penetration-testing/README.md

 Project Overview

-This project involved a structured penetration testing assessment conducted in a controlled environment to evaluate the security posture of multiple vulnerable systems.The goal was to identify exploitable weaknesses, demonstrate potential impact, and propose mitigations from a defender’s perspective.
+This project involved a structured penetration testing assessment conducted in a controlled environment to evaluate the security posture of multiple vulnerable systems.
+The goal was to identify exploitable weaknesses, demonstrate potential impact, and propose mitigations from a defender's perspective.

 Assessment Scope